mingshenli/artiq-kasli-SYSU-tailab/readme.md

 ### This document is not complete and is still being updated

+Update 2-27, 2023: I found this manual is far from complete.
+If one is really interested in it, please contact me.
+I will offer my bachelor's thesis part of which is the guide on how to use this system (Here only part of its functions are introduced).
+Also directly contact me if you want to discuss some technical details.
 # preface

   This control system is designed for LabIon, Quantum Information-Measurement-Control Group, school of physics and astronomy, Sun Yat-Sun university.
 Our lab is under prof. Le Luo's lead.